kontent-ai/delivery-sdk-net/README.md

 The **DeliverListingResponse** is a typed wrapper of the JSON response from Kentico Deliver API endpoint for retrieving multiple content items that is described here: http://docs.kenticodeliver.apiary.io/#reference/0/all-content-items/get-all-content-items

 * If you query a multiple items, you will receive a DeliverListingResponse instance that contains:
- * **Pagination** property containing information about current page, number of items, next page url etc.
+ * **Pagination** property containing information about current page, number of items, next page URL etc.
  * List of Content Items that contains the items you requested
  * Modular content as dynamic

 #### ContentItem structure

  * ContentItem then contains:
-  * System with metadata sutch as code name, display name, type, or site map locations.
+  * System with metadata such as code name, display name, type, or site map locations.
   * Elements as a dynamic object containing all the elements of your content structured by code names.
-  * Methods for easier access to certain types of content elements sutch as modular content, or assets
+  * Methods for easier access to certain types of content elements such as modular content, or assets

 ##### Examples:
 * Retrieving name of article: